top of page

 Eligibility

-QTLS is awarded by SET (Society for Education and Training) and the eligibility requirements are different.
-For up-to-date guidance see the SET website.
+QTLS is awarded by SET (Society for Education and Training)

-As a guide, eligibility requirements as of January 2023 are:
+As a guide, eligibility requirements as of March 2025 are:

-Have identified a suitable supporter.
+• Have identified a suitable qualified supporter